AntonioSoler/SolrToElastic/README.md

 8. Navigate to **localhost:9200/_cat/indices**.
 There will be a new index created "Alfresco" value (2 lines shown).
 9. Change the default **Transactional query option** of both FTS and CMIS search modes from "Use Database if posssible" to "Never use the database"

+>>>NOTE this is for the purpouse of the course to demonstrate that the confidential files are not excluded from Elastic indexing, in the future you may want to have it enabled

 ### Cross-locale configuration